MHoutput/LaserCooling/readme.txt

 clone in today's most popular programming language: Python.

 The applet is written using the Pygame and NumPy packages.
 Only these two libraries and the Python Standard Library are required for running the code.
-Pygame and NumPy can be installed by running:
+The Python code can be packaged into a Windows executable using PyInstaller on the provided LaserCooling_addfiles.spec file.
+The executable can then be run on a machine that does not have Python, Pygame, or NumPy installed.
+To make the executable, open a command prompt, go to the directory with this file, and run the following commands:

 pip install pygame
 pip install numpy

-The Python code can be packaged into a Windows executable using PyInstaller, that can be run without installing Python, Pygame, or NumPy.
-This can be done by running PyInstaller in this folder using the provided .spec file:

 pip install PyInstaller
-pyinstaller Evaporation_addfiles.spec
+pyinstaller LaserCooling_addfiles.spec

 Feel free to modify or distribute this applet at will, as long as you do not remove the credits below.